allapps2/shortcuts/README.md

 `sudo php short.phar install-global`

-or any custom alias:
+or as any custom alias:

-`sudo php short.phar install-global myalias`
+`sudo php short.phar install-global <myalias>`

 ## usage

 in folder with shortcuts.php:

 `sc [<shortcut> [<arguments>]]`

+### arguments

+arguments can be passed named, `--name=value` (or `--name` alone for `bool` flags), in any order:

+`sc shortcut2 --optionalArgument=value --requiredArgument=value`

+arguments can also be passed positionally, matching the order they're declared:

+`sc shortcut2 value1 value2`

+Named and positional arguments can be mixed; a named argument always takes precedence over a positional one for the same parameter. `bool` flags and `array` arguments must always be passed named, since a bare value would be ambiguous for them.

 ### example of shortcuts.php: